francbelf/jwst_kernels/README.rst

     print(out['safe'])

-See examples for use of these functions under /notebooks/example
+See examples for use of these functions in the example notebook <https://github.com/francbelf/jwst_kernels/blob/master/notebooks/examples.ipynb>

 .. _pyscaffold-notes: